 The conventional approach to myomectomy is open surgery, through a large abdominal incision to access the uterus and surrounding anatomy.
 Open surgery can cause significant pain, physical trauma and a long recovery process.
 While myomectomy surgery is also performed laparoscopically, this approach can be challenging for the surgeon, and may compromise results compared to open surgery.
 Laparoscopic myomectomy surgery often takes longer than open abdominal myomectomies, and up to 28% are converted during surgery to an open abdominal incision.

 Robotic Myomectomy Means Less Pain, Faster Recovery

-A new category of minimally invasive myomectomy, da Vinci Myomectomy, combines the best of open and laparoscopic surgery.
-With the assistance of the da Vinci Surgical System – the latest evolution in robotics technology – surgeons may remove uterine fibroids through small incisions with unmatched precision and control.
-Benefits of da Vinci Robot-Assisted Gynecologic Surgery
+A new category of minimally invasive myomectomy surgery combines the best of open and laparoscopic surgery.
+With the assistance of the da Vinci® Surgical System – the latest evolution in robotics technology – Chilton Medical Center's gynecologic surgeons may remove uterine fibroids through small incisions with unmatched precision and control.

 - Significantly less pain post-operatively (often only over-the-counter pain meds required)